 As mentioned, unlike many other programs, Northwestern allows prospective students to apply without having completed their leveling coursework.
 There is not a different application process for students in this circumstance.
 While an applicant is not viewed as more or less competitive if s/he has not completed the prerequisites, it is recommended that applicants have evidence of completion of some coursework and/or observation in the field at the time of application.

 Please note: All prerequisite courses must be completed before beginning the two-year MS program coursework.
-If accepted, students have three possible options to complete their leveling courses (with a grade of B or better) prior to enrolling.
+If accepted, students have three possible options to complete their leveling courses (with a grade of B or better) prior to a Fall MS SLL program enrollment.

-(3) Deferring enrollment for a year and completing the courses elsewhere or via NU SPS.
+(3) Deferring enrollment for a year and completing the courses elsewhere or via NU SPS prior to the following year’s Fall enrollment.